Firecatsstuff/Hyprland-Guide-Arch/README.md

    `sudo pacman -S kitty`

-3. Get the greeter and activate it

-   `sudo pacman -S sddm`

-   `sudo systemctl enable sddm`

-4. Go to hyprland
+3. Go to hyprland

    `hyprland`

-   If that doesnt work just type `reboot` it should work afterwards
 # Configuring Hyprland

 you should see a warning at the top with instructions how to get into the terminal.

-2. Replace your .config to remove the warning
+1. Replace your .config to remove the warning

  `curl https://raw.githubusercontent.com/hyprwm/Hyprland/main/example/hyprland.conf -o ~/.config/hypr/hyprland.conf`

-2.5 Change your keyboard layout if it isn't US Qwerty
+1.5 Change your keyboard layout if it isn't US Qwerty

    `sudo nano ~/.config/hypr/hyprland.conf`